-CPRB administers the retirement benefits for approximately 75,400 active members (those not yet retired) and more than 68,600 retirees and beneficiaries.
-As of July 1, 2022, the plans administered by CPRB had approximately \$19.56 billion in assets.
+CPRB administers the retirement benefits for approximately 75,686 active members (those not yet retired) and more than 69,339 retirees and beneficiaries.
+As of July 1, 2023, the plans administered by CPRB had approximately \$20.96 billion in assets.

-The CPRB moved its location in June 2023 to the DEP building in Kanawha City.
-We are now in state-owned property.
-During the 2019 Legislative Session, the Legislature created the Natural Resources Police Officer Retirement System.
-This new system became effective on January 2, 2021, and has 117 members.
-Eligible employees were able to retire immediately and we've already had some retire.
+The CPRB moved its location in June 2023 to the DEP building (a state-owned building) in Kanawha City.
+During the 2024 Legislative Session, the Legislature allowed for 911 personnel that are currently in the PERS plan to have the opportunity to transfer to the EMS plan.
+Approximately 700 of the 911 personnel elected to transfer, and the CPRB has been working to implement the provisions in a timely manner, per the legislation.
 Additionally, CPRB recently implemented a call center to ensure those contacting CPRB immediately speak with a trained individual who can help and direct them-creating a more positive experience for CPRB customers.
-In January 2021, David Wyant stepped down as Chairman of the Board after 25 years in that role, and Joe Bunn became the Chairman.
+During 2024, the call center fielded more than 85,000 calls.